 Cabin life is the heart of the camp experience.
 It is where campers bond as a group, make friends, get into a bit of mischief, and have epic experiences they’ll remember forever.
-Campers get to know other kids from all over Camp, but the cabin groups are like their families.
+Campers get to know kids from all over Camp, but the cabin groups are special.

 After breakfast campers have a short clean up period to tidy their beds, cubbies, floors and clothes line and bath rooms before heading off to their first activity.
 Cabin inspection occurs each morning while campers are at their activities and the cleanest cabins receive a prize each week.